tobiashellerslien/biblegateway-at-home/README.md

 # Tobias' Bible Search Tool

 A fast and powerful Bible search app.
-Look up multiple verses by reference, do fast and advanced search, and compare versions.
-Uses local copies of bibles stored as JSON files.
-Inspired by [biblegateway.com](https://biblegateway.com)
+Look up verses by reference, search the full text with advanced operators, and compare translations side by side.
+Uses local Bible files stored as JSON.
+Inspired by [biblegateway.com](https://biblegateway.com).

 ## Run locally